Jason Krellman, PhD, ABPP-CN

 In addition to his clinical duties on the Service, Dr. Krellman is a co-investigator or consultant on research studies examining neuropsychological outcomes in both neurological and non-neurological patient populations.
 His previous research focused on developing rehabilitation treatments and assessing cognitive and psychiatric outcomes in survivors of moderate to severe traumatic brain injury.

-He is a member of the Board of Directors of the New York Neuropsychology Group and Co-Chair of its Training and Mentorship Committee.
-Relatedly, he co-directs training programs for neuropsychology students on the Service along with his colleagues.
+He is the President of the New York Neuropsychology Group (NYNG) and Co-Chair of its Training and Mentorship Committee.
+Relatedly, he co-directs training programs for predoctoral externs and postdoctoral fellows on the Service with his colleagues.